-The OSL measures potential occupational doses from gamma radiation and X‑rays.
+The whole body Optically Stimulated Luminescence (OSL) monitor measures potential occupational doses from gamma radiation and X‑rays.
 They are typically used in industries such as diagnostic radiology, radiotherapy, chiropractic, veterinary, dental and nuclear medicine.

-The neutron dosimeter measures potential occupational doses from fast neutrons, beta rays and gamma rays.
+The neutron monitor measures potential occupational doses from fast neutrons, beta rays and gamma rays.
 They are typically used in industries that use neutron generators and neutron probes.

 The radon monitor measures possible average radon concentration.
 Typically used for workplaces in underground mines or caves.